steadylearner/chatgpt/blogs/How to make Go Desktop App with Fyne and ChatGPT.md

 }
 ```

-Use the folder path you want to save `images` and use your own **OPENAI_API_KEY** instead.
+Use another folder path to save images and use your own **OPENAI_API_KEY*.
 Then, you can build your own desktop app with commands like this.

 ```console
 $fyne package -os darwin -icon icon.png --name ChatGPT